Pandemic Threatens Local Papers Even As Readers Devour Their Coverage

 When bad news breaks, Chavern says, "people care about local journalism.
 And do you want this for this crisis, but also for the next one?
 Then we're going to have to look at this digital ecosystem."
 He says Google and Facebook must step forward to figure out how to pay publishers for the notices they circulate on the social media platforms — or those sources of news and information will wither and die.

-Facebook has just announced an initiative to distribute $1 million to local news organizations around the country in concert with the Philadelphia-based Lenfest Institute.
+Facebook has just announced an initiative to distribute $1 million to local news organizations across the country in concert with the Philadelphia-based Lenfest Institute.
 Grants will be given in $5,000 chunks to help smaller newsrooms keep reporting about the coronavirus even as that crisis threatens their finances.
 It is the latest in a series of philanthropic endeavors and small-to-medium partnerships that send some money to local news outlets.

 "A million dollars from Facebook?
 Gimme a break," Parrish says.
 "I think a million dollars is a lot of money personally, but a million dollars to them?
 It's nothing.
 It's a drop in the bucket.
 And it's not enough to support anything of substance."